markmoxon/elite-source-code-bbc-micro-disc/3-assembled-output/README.txt

 ---------------------------------------
-Acornsoft Elite (Compendium version)
+BBC Micro Elite (Compendium version)

-For the BBC Micro with 16K sideways RAM
+The updated BBC Micro disc version for the BBC Micro with 16K sideways RAM

+Based on the Acornsoft SNG38 release of Elite by Ian Bell and David Braben
+Copyright (c) Acornsoft 1984

 Contains the flicker-free ship drawing routines from the BBC Master version,